 Maura is from Co.
 Wexford and trained as a nurse in the Mater Hospital, Dublin.
 She worked for the Health Service Executive and Tusla (Child and Family Agency) for 36 years (she retired from Tusla at the end of 2015).
 She was employed as a Public Health Nurse in New Ross Health Centre for 10 years and was appointed as Preschool Services Officer in 1995.
 During the past number of years, Maura has completed a BSc.
 Honours in Psychology and an MA (Ed) in Lifelong Learning.
 She has been involved with many voluntary and statutory agencies in the development of Preschool services in county Wexford and was a former board member of Wexford County Childcare Committee.
 She is passionate about the needs and rights of children and their families and the promotion of excellent standards of care and education for preschool children.
 Maura became a Trustee of the Katharine Howard Foundation in February 2015 and she is a member of the Strategic Planning sub-committee.

-Willie Holmes, an Actuary by profession, has spent his working life in insurance, investment and pensions.
-He is a recent Past President of the LIA, which provides training to the financial services industry; and is currently a Director of the Financial Planning Standards Board Ireland.
+Willie Holmes, an actuary by profession, has spent his working life in insurance, investment and pensions.
+He is a Past President of the LIA, which provides training to the financial services industry; and is currently a Director of the Financial Planning Standards Board Ireland.
 He is a former chairman of Celbridge GAA Club; joint founder of the Fr.
 John Nevin Scholarship Fund for Pakistan; and is currently chairman of the Maynooth Parish Finance Committee.
 He became a Trustee of the Katharine Howard Foundation in 2017 and took over the role of Chairperson in May 2021.
-He is also a member of the Finance and Investment sub-committee and the Strategic Planning sub-committee.